jefrydco/jefrydco/contents/en/blog/create-reactivity-system-vue-3-javascript.md

 First we enter 1 and 2, the result is calculated automaticaly.
 If we change to 2 and 2, the result is also calculated automatically.
 That's called reactivity system.
 We can say that **reactivity system is a system that react to change automatically**.

 I wont explain too much detail about reactivity system in Vue.
-But if you're curious, please read over here, [Create a Simplified Version of Vue.js Reactivity System - Part 1](/en/blog/create-reactivity-system-vuejs-javascript-part-1/#vuejs-reactivity-system).
+But if you're curious, please read over here, [Create a Simplified Version of Vue.js Reactivity System - Part 1](/en/blog/create-reactivity-system-vuejs-javascript-part-1/#vuejs-reactivity-system) or even in [Vue.js 3: Reactivity in Depth](https://v3.vuejs.org/guide/reactivity.html).
 So let's just get started to write our simplified reactivity system.

 ### Create Reactive Function